Causally Testing Gender Bias in LLMs: A Case Study on Occupational Bias: Related Work

 \section{Related Work}

-\paragraph{Bias in NLP.} Apart from language models, static word embeddings have been found to contain gender or racial biases \citep{NIPS2016_a486cd07, manzini-etal-2019-black}.
+\paragraph{Bias in NLP.} Bias in NLP mainly happens due to the amplification of societal bias by the language models. \citet{zhao-chang-2020-logan} devise a clustering-based framework for local bias detection.
+Self-debiasing method in \citet{schick2021selfdiagnosis} manipulates language models' output distributions to reduce the probability of generating undesired texts.
+Apart from language models, static word embeddings have been found to contain gender or racial biases \citep{NIPS2016_a486cd07, manzini-etal-2019-black, zhao-etal-2019-gender}.
 Other publicly available systems that were found to exhibit stereotypical biases include models for coreference resolution \citep{rudinger-etal-2018-gender, zhao-etal-2018-gender} and masked language models \citep{nangia-etal-2020-crows}.
-An overviev and discussion of the existing literature is provided in surveys by \citet{blodgett2020language, survey-genderbias-nlp, app11073184}
+An overview and discussion of the existing literature is provided in surveys by \citet{blodgett2020language}, \citet{survey-genderbias-nlp}, and \citet{app11073184}.

-\paragraph{Bias in AI.} Researchers have identified harmful biases in AI systems beyond NLP. \citet{pmlr-v81-buolamwini18a} demonstrated that commonly used facial analysis software is significantly more accurate for light-skinned than dark-skinned individuals, prompting researchers to further investigate racial bias in computer vision \citep{cook2019demographic, scheuerman-computers, xu2020investigating, khalil2020investigating}.
-Also systems dealing with tabular data contain biases resulting from skewed training data \citep{Kamiran2013}.
-Techniques aiming to mitigate bias as well as the development of new benchmark datasets exhibiting lower degrees of bias remain an active area of research \citet{zhang2018mitigating, asano2021pass, chen-autodebias, ding2021retiring}.
-We refer to \citet{mehrabi-bias-fairness} for a survey about bias in machine learning.
+\paragraph{Causal Methods for NLP Test Design.} Recent advancements in natural language processing (NLP) have emphasized the need for robust models that account for causal relationships \cite{peters_causal_2015, DBLP:journals/corr/abs-2102-11107}.
+Investigating the causal effects of input variations on solutions to mathematical reasoning problems reveals insights into model behavior under perturbations \cite{stolfo2022causal}.
+Additionally, the exploration of Structural Causal Models (SCMs) in controlled text generation demonstrates how interventions can mitigate biases from unobserved confounders \cite{hu2021causal}.
+Complementing these approaches, \citet{hupkes2023taxonomy} proposed a taxonomy that characterizes generalization in NLP research by identifying key factors influencing model performance.
+The CheckList framework \cite{ribeiro2020beyond} further supports this by systematically evaluating NLP models, focusing on capabilities like functionality and fairness.
+Counterfactual invariance formalizes the expectation that model predictions should remain unchanged when irrelevant input features are perturbed, aligning with stress testing methodologies that reveal vulnerabilities through input data perturbation \cite{victor2021counterfactual}.